-Ananda Eidelstein is a food writer, vegetable-forward recipe developer, and content creator with nearly ten years of experience in food media.
+Ananda Eidelstein is a food writer, vegetable-forward recipe developer, editor, and content creator with nearly ten years of experience in food media.
 She is the former Senior Food Editor at Real Simple magazine in New York City where she conceived stories and recipes to inspire the RS reader and get them excited to step into the kitchen.
-Before that, she was the Assistant Food Editor at Rachael Ray Every Day magazine, now known as Rachael Ray In Season.
+Before that, she was the Assistant Food Editor at Rachael Ray Every Day magazine.
 Ananda has also gained experience in the kitchens of Martha Stewart’s Living, and Saveur magazines, as well as in catering, and a Michelin-starred restaurant in the city.
-She is a graduate of the French Culinary Institute in NYC, now known as the International Culinary Center.
+She is a graduate of the French Culinary Institute in NYC (the International Culinary Center).

 Check out Ananda's recipe development, columns, and features here, and her writing here.
 For some on-camera action: this is the place.

 Ananda is currently based in London via New York City.
-If you're interested in working together or just want to say hello, please reach out using the contact form.
+If you're interested in working together on recipe development, editing, recipe projects, cookbooks, writing, or headnote writing (or just want to say hello!), please reach out using the contact form.